Is this program right for you?

 Q: When does the BC Sheriff Service hire recruit applicants?

-Q: How do I find more information about SOPAT and the application process?
+Q: How do I find more information about the application process?

-A: Please contact BC Sheriff Service Training & Recruitment.
+A: Please contact the British Columbia Sheriff Service Recruitment Office.